 The Golden Rule is the essence of wisdom of every age and every culture.
-It fosters the life-sustaining belief that civilization is a cooperative product, and what separates the barbarian from the civilized is our concern for others.
-Thus the essence of the civilized human being is the understanding of our oneness: that the cosmos and every one and every thing in it are interrelated and interdependent.
-The barbarian is the immature human being, who is totally self-absorbed, unable to perceive the reality of our interdependence.
+It fosters the life-sustaining belief that civilization is a cooperative product, and what separates us as humans is our concern for others.
+Thus the essence of the human being is the understanding of our oneness: that the cosmos and every one and every thing in it are interrelated and interdependent.

 The curriculum begins with the premise that life has a purpose, that each one of us is significant, and that each of us has a destiny to fulfill.
 Our destiny is tied to our gifts, and we are all born gifted.
 The traditional concept of “gifted” means to be in the presence of something given; the more we are given, the more is expected of us.
 Our gifts are our inborn duty.